| Astrocytomas are

 related to histology of the and its responsiveness to treatment.
 With respect to astrocytic tumors, limited success has been achieved in the treatment of leptomeningeal

 gliomatosis involving anaplastic astrocytomas.
+However, the

 prognosis for patients with leptomeningeal gliomatosis resulting from GBM